 “I’m a hard cover book kind of guy, but recently I’ve gotten pretty into audio books.
 As the owner of multiple companies, obviously I think it’s important to read, and read often, but unfortunately, sometimes I just can’t make the time for it.
-This is why audiobooks have become such an incredible thing for me.
-When I go on a drive or if I’m heading over to California, I’ll throw the audiobook on and it’s just the same.
+This is why audio-books have become such an incredible thing for me.
+When I go on a drive or if I’m heading over to California, I’ll throw the audio-book on and it’s just the same.
 It’s about forcing your time, right?

 Everybody’s busy, I get it.
 But it’s about utilizing the time that we have more effectively.
 I’m all about efficiency – there’s nothing better than being able to kill two birds with one stone.
 When you look at the habits of successful people, it’s typically pretty consistent.
-Wake up early, work out, read books.
+Wake up early, work out and read books for career.
 Why do so many entrepreneurs make reading a priority?
 Because we can’t learn everything on our own.
 We can learn from our own mistakes of course, or we can learn from other successful entrepreneurs that have already figured it out.
 It will save you so much time and money in the long run to learn from other people’s mistakes, regardless of what stage in your journey you are in.

 Books have shaped my career, and there are a couple of books I was given early on in my career every gym owner should read.